wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 ## Methodology
 At each output interval, the method records two key pieces of information for each SD:

-- **pre_id:** The previous identifier of the SD before any interaction or movement.
+- **pre_id:** The identifier of the SD at the previous output interval.
-- **pre_dmid:** The domain identifier, indicating the spatial location of the SD in the simulation grid.
+- **pre_dmid:** The domain identifier, indicating the simulation domain of the SD at the previous output interval.

 This information allows for backward tracing of each SD's path through the simulation, providing insights into the microphysical processes and interactions that each droplet undergoes.

 ## Advantages
 1. **Simplicity:** The method is straightforward to implement and integrate into existing cloud microphysics simulation frameworks.
 2. **Efficiency:** By only recording data at output intervals, the method minimizes the computational overhead and storage requirements compared to continuous tracking.
-3. **Flexibility:** The approach can be adapted to different types of cloud microphysics models and simulation setups.

 ## Disadvantages and Solutions
 1. **Backward Tracing Complexity:** Forward tracing of SDs becomes cumbersome, as the method is inherently designed for backward tracing.